-DoNow/Warm-up examples:
+Do Now/Warm-up examples:

--What is the difference between simulated and actual texture?

--List 3 different objects that you see in the classroom and their texture.

--What is the difference between 2-dimentional and 3-dimentional?

--How can you create the illusion of space using line and shape?
+- -What is the difference between simulated and actual texture? - -List 3 different objects that you see in the classroom and their texture. - -What is the difference between 2-dimensional and 3-dimensional? - -Use the tools introduced in Illustrator to create the illusion of space. - -Analyze the following artwork and describe how the artist created the illusion of movement.

--Do a quick sketch that shows the illusion of space. -Do a quick sketch that shows the illusion of movement.

-PART III: TRANSFER OF KNOWLEDGE AND SKILLS

-DESCRIBE THE LEARNING EXPERIENCE.

-How will students uncover content and build skills.